Build Better SEO Content with Keyword Analysis Tools

 Domain InLink Rank is an extension of this, applied across the entire domain.
 It is therefore similar to a ‘domain authority’ score.

 From a competitive standpoint, greenish dots here are *not* good.
-This means high authority scores for these pages and domains, and therefore high (orange/red) keyword difficulty scores for any hopeful SEO competitors who want to displace them.
+This means high authority scores for these pages and domains, and therefore high (orange or red dots) keyword difficulty scores for any hopeful SEO competitors who want to displace them.

 It looks like it could be pretty tough to rank on page 1 of the Google SERPs here.
 The only exception is position #4… a relatively weak page at business.com.
 They must have pretty good on-page SEO in order to earn that spot.